-Below is a description of the courses I have taught and designed or partially designed over my eight year post secondary teaching career.
-The majority of the courses I have taught were at Fanshawe College in London, Ontario, but I have also taught for First Nations Technical Institute for three years, The Centre for Engage Learning Abroad (In Cayo District, Belize) for three years, was coordinator of Indigenous studies at College of the Rockies for one year and am currently a session lecturer at Laurier University.
+Below is a description of the courses I have taught and designed or partially designed over my nine year post secondary teaching career.
+I taught at Fanshawe College in London, Ontario for three years, First Nations Technical Institute for three years, The Centre for Engage Learning Abroad (In Cayo District, Belize) for three years, was coordinator of Indigenous studies at College of the Rockies for one year and am currently a session lecturer at Laurier University.

-I currently teach and am coordinator of Indigenous studies at Conestoga College.
+I am also currently teaching and coordinator of Indigenous studies at Conestoga College in Kitchener Ontario.

 INDIGENOUS STUDIES: THE NORTH AMERICAN JOURNEY (DEVELOPED)

 This course explores Canada’s First Nations people’s relationships with land, resources, cultures, and each other, as well as historical and contemporary relationships between Aboriginal people and settler governments in Canada.
 The course includes an overview of Indigenous cultures, colonialism, cultural and political re-emergence, and the importance of the wampum belt.
 The Truth and Reconciliation Report, UN Declaration of the Rights of Indigenous People, the Royal Commission on Aboriginal people, and the Ipperwash Inquiry will serve as core learning tools.
 Supporting the maintenance and revitalization of traditional indigenous values, languages, cultural identity and spirituality is highlighted.
 This is an experiential course and participation is required.
 Field trips will include a visit to the Residential School in Brantford, the building of a sweat lodge, and a visit to Crawford Lake.

 ANISHINAABE THIRTEEN MOONS: AWAKENING THE SPIRAL